The Grand View of Rome published by Giuseppe Vasi in 1765 was accompanied by two large

 The opening in the walls between Piramide di Caio Cestio and Porta S. Paolo

-The expansion of Rome in the late XIXth century led in 1888 to the pulling down of a section of the ancient walls to the east of Porta S. Paolo (far right in the photo): this allowed tramways to link the city with a new industrial development and the neighbouring quarter called Garbatella.
+In 1888 the expansion of Rome led to the pulling down of a section of the ancient walls to the east of Porta S. Paolo (far right in the photo): this allowed tramways to link the city with a new industrial development and the neighbouring quarter called Garbatella.
 In the XXth century the development of private motorization caused the pulling down of the section of the walls between the gate and the pyramid.

 (left to right)